Boys, ages 13, 14, 17, charged with murder in Dearborn homicide, armed robbery cases

 Arraignment

-Philson and Dismuke are expected to be arraigned at 1 p.m.
-Friday at 19th District Court.
+Philson and Dismuke were arraigned Friday at 19th District Court.
+Their probable cause conference is scheduled for Sept.
+20.

+Philson is being held at the Wayne County Jail.
+Dismuke is being held at the Juvenile Detention Facility.

-The 13-year-old is expected to be arraigned at 1:30 p.m.
-Friday at the Juvenile Detention Facility in Detroit.
+The 13-year-old was arraigned Friday at the Juvenile Detention Facility in Detroit.
+A preliminary examination is scheduled for Sept.
+24. He is being held at the Juvenile Detention Facility.

 Here's what Dearborn police Chief Ronald Haddad said Thursday about the case: